-The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of RA International is properly measured and reported on.
+The Audit and Risk Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of RA International is properly measured and reported on.
 It receives and reviews reports from the executive management team and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
-The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Company’s external auditors.
+The Audit and Risk Committee meets no less than three times in each financial year and has unrestricted access to the Company’s external auditors.

-The Audit Committee consists of the following persons: Alec Carstairs as Chair, Sangita Shah and Philip Haydn-Slater.
+The Audit and Risk Committee consists of the following persons: Alec Carstairs as Chair, Sangita Shah and Philip Haydn-Slater.